Bet you've never seen Donald Duck in a superhero costume, piloting a giant mecha, fighting an enormous, mutated alien before.

 Vitriolic Best Buds: Paperinik and Xadhoom are a type 1, with Xadhoom as the offender.
 However, this is already a good thing, considering she seems always angry at the rest of the universe.

-We Have Reserves: The Evronian Emperor and officials are more than happy to send their soldiers to die against Xadhoom to buy time to prepare their traps for her.
+We Have Reserves: The Evronian Emperor and officials are more than happy to send their soldiers to die against Xadhoom to buy time and prepare their traps for her.

 Geena is a deconstruction: she wants to (change history to made droids equal to humans, even going as far as destroying the only safe way to keep an eye on history).
 However, after seeing the actual results (in the future she created, machines think of themselves as superior, and a war is about to explode), she sacrifices herself to stop it.